thaitype/nammatham/README.md

 ```

 ## Features
-- Provide basic utility for writing Azure Functions
+- Simple Framework, support all functionality with Azure Functions features
-- Only support TypeScript and [InversifyJS](https://github.com/inversify/Inversify) as the [Most Popular Inversion of Control Container and Dependency Injection Approach](https://npmtrends.com/awilix-vs-bottlejs-vs-inversify-vs-node-dependency-injection-vs-tsyringe-vs-typedi-vs-typescript-ioc)
+- Provide type utiltiy wrapping around `function.json`
+- Better project orgnization
 - Binding & Trigger Built-in type support
   - Http Trigger
   - Timer Trigger
   - Cosmos DB Trigger
-  - If your binding type isn't in the list, please use [Support custom type](docs/define-azure-function.md#custom-binding)
+  - If your binding type isn't in the list, please use [custom type](docs/define-azure-function.md#custom-binding)
   - You can see [All available type support](docs/binding-type.md) or create a PR ;).
+- Support TypeScript and [InversifyJS](https://github.com/inversify/Inversify) as the [Most Popular Inversion of Control Container and Dependency Injection Approach](https://npmtrends.com/awilix-vs-bottlejs-vs-inversify-vs-node-dependency-injection-vs-tsyringe-vs-typedi-vs-typescript-ioc)
 - Build Tool Agnostic, this framework just provide the library.
 It can work with all TypeScript build tool e.g. tsc, esbuild, etc.

 ## Installation